 Trastevere

-The new version that you see today replaced Porta Portese in May of 1911, and was designed by Paolo Bo.
+The new version of the station that you see today replaced Porta Portese in May of 1911, and was designed by Paolo Bo.
 Various passenger facilities are situated across a number of storeys and different sections.

 Tiburtina

 The station opened only three years after Termini opened; its original name was Portonaccio.
-At the time of its opening, it was among the largest railway stations to have been constructed in the country.
-During the late 1930s Tiburtina saw much development, and following WWII was rebuilt entirely due to damage sustained from bombing.
+At the time of its opening, it was among the largest railway stations in Italy.
+During the late 1930s Tiburtina Station saw much development, and following WWII it was rebuilt entirely due to damage sustained from bombing.

-In the 1990s, the station opened an adjoining Metro station for local transit.
+In the 1990s, the station opened an adjoining subway station for local transit.
 In short, Tiburtina is super busy.
 Sometimes greater numbers of passengers are recorded here than at Termini, which shows you how convenient it is for people’s journeys around the city.
+With that, obviously come pickpockets and scams – so keep your eyes open.

 Aurelia

-With many hotels in the area, however, it can be surprisingly busy with visitors to the city.
-In addition, tourist buses operate adjacent to Aurelia station; buses also arrive from coastal destinations and drop tourists at this station.
+With many hotels in the area, however, it can be surprisingly busy.
+In addition, tourist buses travel from the bus station adjacent to Aurelia Train Station.
 It’s a convenient stop – in fact, from here you can be at the Vatican City or Termini in mere minutes.

 Balduina

 Balduina is a neighborhood of Rome that you probably haven’t heard of.
-Still, there are old palazzi and historical churches scattered around this district of the city, making it a worthwhile stop for those who want to explore more off-the-beaten-track streets.
-If that’s you, chances are you’ll be using Balduina’s railway station.
+Still, there are old buildings and historical churches scattered around this district of the city, making it a worthwhile stop if you want to visit Rome off the beaten path.

 In the early 20th century, the area was earmarked for development, with apartment buildings springing up around the district.

-When it comes to Balduina station, the railway line here connects to Trastevere and Ostiense on the FL3 regional and urban line.
-It’s also connected to Metro Line A, and numerous bus lines serve the area in addition.
+When it comes to Balduina Train Station, the railway line here connects to Trastevere and Ostiense on the FL3 regional and urban line.
+It’s also connected to Metro Line A, and numerous bus lines serve the area too.

 Monte Mario